Characters of the Metal Gear series: Volgin

 Colonel Yevgeny Borisovitch Volgin (エヴゲニー・ボリソヴィッチ・ヴォルギン, Evugenī Borisovitchi Vorugin), also known as "Thunderbolt" in the West, is a Stalinist GRU colonel and the other main antagonist of Metal Gear Solid 3: Snake Eater.
 His body carries an electric charge of ten million volts, which is speculated by Soviet scientists to be the result of electrokinesis, that he uses for fighting and torture.
 He is sadistic and enjoys inflicting pain and destruction, being one of the chief perpetrators behind the 1940 Katyn Forest Massacre.

-During Snake Eater, Volgin conspires to use the Shagohod as part of a bid to seize control of the Soviet Union by deposing Nikita Khrushchev and installing Leonid Brezhnev in his place.
+During Snake Eater, Volgin conspires to use the Shagohod as part of a bid to seize control of the Soviet Union by deposing Nikita Khrushchev.
 In the story's climax, he pilots Shagohod and engages Naked Snake and EVA in a fight to the death.
 After being critically wounded, it begins to rain and he is struck by a bolt of lightning, leaving him comatose and nearly dead.
 After being retrieved and experimented on by Russian scientists, Volgin returns as the Man on Fire (燃える男, Moeru Otoko) in Metal Gear Solid V: The Phantom Pain, where he desires revenge for his defeat, a desire that kept him alive and which his form is a physical manifestation of.
 His appearance enables him to convert the energy from firearms and explosive rounds into powerful attacks.
 However, he eventually dies peacefully following a final confrontation, where it is implied that he deduced that Venom Snake is not the target of his vendetta.

 Volgin is voiced by Kenji Utsumi in Japanese and by Neil Ross in English.
 In English, the Man on Fire is voiced by Dave Fouquette.